SHAREHOLDER ALERT: Robbins LLP Investigates Ipsidy Inc. (AUID) on Behalf of Shareholders

-Shareholder rights law firm Robbins+LLP informs investors it is investigating the officers and directors of Ipsidy Inc. (NASDAQ: AUID) for breaches of fiduciary duties and violations of securities laws.
-Ipsidy claims to operate an Identity as a Service (IDaaS) platform that delivers a suite of secure, mobile, and biometric identity solutions worldwide.
+Shareholder rights law firm Robbins+LLP is investigating the officers and directors of Ipsidy Inc. (NASDAQ: AUID) for breaches of fiduciary duties and violations of the securities laws.
+Ipsidy operates an Identity as a Service (IDaaS) platform that delivers a suite of secure, mobile, and biometric identity solutions worldwide.

 If you would like more information about Ipsidy Inc.'s misconduct, click here.